MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 **6. Decode the Secret**

-Now, let's decode the secret and "connection" output from above:
+Now, let's grab the "connection" string from the top of that output and decode it:

 ```
-echo "<connectionstring>" | base64 --decode
+$ echo "<connectionstring>" | base64 --decode
 ```

-You'll get something like the following as output (don't worry, this is a sample deployment):
+You'll get something like the following (don't worry, this is a sample deployment):

 ```
 postgresql://quasaric_sun_9051_airflow:U2o7qvVulGvyqyvAXWm0RPhuPvjvlHOp@geocentric-instrument-2346-pgbouncer:6543/geocentric-instrument-2346-metadata